 sudo apparmor_parser deny-write.profile

 There's no output returned if the profile is correctly parsed and applied to AppArmor.
-You're returned to the command prompt.
+You are returned to the command prompt.

 From your local machine, now create a pod manifest named aks-apparmor.yaml and paste the following content.
-This manifest defines an annotation for container.apparmor.security.beta.kubernetes add references the deny-write profile created in the previous steps:
+This manifest defines an annotation for container.apparmor.security.beta.kubernetes, add references the deny-write profile created in the previous steps:

 apiVersion: v1